xtianus/yadaframework/docs/_sources/internationalization.rst.txt

 The above adds a filter to the Spring servlet engine.
 It is not needed when using YadaSecurity because the same is already done in ``net.yadaframework.security.SecurityWebApplicationInitializer``.

-.. hint:: The "language in the path" functionality is implemented in YadaLocalePathVariableFilter, YadaLocalePathChangeInterceptor, YadaLocalePathLinkBuilder
+.. hint:: The "language in the path" functionality is implemented in YadaLocalePathVariableFilter, YadaLocalePathChangeInterceptor, YadaLinkBuilder

 Application configuration
 -------------------------